LBCrion/sfwbar/doc/sfwbar-widgets.rst

 MANIPULATE INFORMATION
 ----------------------

-Once infromation is parsed, we can manipulate it into a format we need for display.
+Once information is parsed, we can manipulate it into a format we need for display.
 It can be something simple, such as rounding a number for decimal precision or a complex requiring flow control, mathematical calculations and text manipulation (i.e. calculating color gradients and generating an svg